Scalping Trading for Beginners: A Practical Strategy Guide

 Below are structured strategies designed for short-term Futures traders, especially those working under prop-firm rules.

-1. Momentum Breakout Scalping
+1. Momentum Breakout & Fair Value Gap (FVG) Scalping

 Why beginners like it: